The Pastures and Livestock Productivity Project

 - delivery of the extension model over at least the three following years

 $690,000 over three years will be allocated to the Project.

 Funding has been allocated from the State Government’s Cultivating Prosperity Fund, the Australian Government Department of Agriculture and Water Resources and the Tasmanian Institute of Agriculture.

-Phase 1: Expressions of interest for social research component
+Phase 1: social research component

 The contract to undertake the social research for the first phase of this project has been awarded to RM Consulting Group Pty Ltd.